-This blog post has been sponsored by Seventh Generation who make eco-minded cleaning products.
-Opinions are all my own!
+This blog post has been sponsored by Seventh Generation.
+All opinions are all my own!

 When Seventh Generation offered to send me some of their cleaning products to try out I decided to give them a go.
 If I am going to have some mainstream cleaning products in my home I would rather have environmentally friendly ones.

 Products sent to me to review:

 I received a bottle of cleaning spray, two bottles of laundry detergent (one concentrated and one not), some washing up liquid, some glass spray and some toilet cleaner.

 The products I received either have a mild fragrance or are fragrance free.
 I really like the fragrance of the mint and lavender scented dishwashing liquid – two of my favourite herbs!

 Most of the products come in plastic bottles which are 100% recycled.
 One of the laundry detergents has a plastic inner and cardboard type outer made of repurposed fibre.
 It says on that bottle that ‘this package uses 66% less plastic (than a typical 2.9l laundry bottle)’.

 I am not a fan of plastic.
 One of the reasons I moved away from mainstream cleaning products was to avoid it where possible.
 Recycled plastics are one of the better plastic choices out there though and are currently preferable to biodegradable plastics.
 This is because biodegradable plastics often either end up in recycling or landfill, neither of which are beneficial.
 In landfill they don’t biodegrade because the conditions aren’t right.
 If these are put into recycling they contaminate the batch as they are unsuitable for recycling.
 They also won’t break down in a home compost bin.